xguo-epcc/cirrus-website/status/index.md

 - [Module Updates](#module-updates)
 - [Service Calendar and Maintenance](#service-calendar-and-maintenance)

-## Thursday 14th April: Full Return to Service

-All nodes have now been returned to user service.

 ## Current System Load

 The plot below shows the status of the CPU nodes on the current Cirrus service for the past day